boom-roasted/n-link-pendulum/README.md

 # n-Link Pendulum

-A simulation of an n-link pendulum system demonstrating numerical analysis with the Runga Kutta method.
+A simulation of an n-link pendulum system demonstrating numerical analysis with the Runge Kutta method.

 ## Overview